 Mixing dip with an electric hand mixer.

-Add in the diced green chiles, minced fresh jalapeno, salt, garlic powder, and smoked paprika too.
+Fold in the shredded cheddar, green chiles, chopped jalapeno, salt, garlic powder, and smoked paprika until combined.

 Adding cheddar cheese, diced green chiles, minced fresh jalapeno, salt, garlic powder, and smoked paprika to jalapeno dip recipe.